 - As Associate members who choose not to be affiliated with either Anglican or Baptist churches.

-Under the leadership of the Trustees, Associate members will be encouraged to exercise their gifts within the church, and their contribution to any discussions, sharing of a vision etc. will be both recognised and valued.
-As per the governing document for Church on the Heath LEP only Baptist and Anglican members will have the right to a vote in congregational meetings, or to be appointed as Trustees, however, the contribution and views of Associate members shall be listened to in every meeting of Members as part of any decision making process.
+Under the leadership of the Trustees, Associate members will be encouraged to exercise their gifts within the church, and their contribution to any discussions, sharing of a vision etc. and will be both recognised and valued.
+As per the governing document for Church on the Heath LEP only Baptist and Anglican members will have the right to a vote in congregational meetings, or to be appointed as Trustees, however, the contribution and views of Associate members will be listened to in every meeting of Members as part of any decision making process.

 The Common Roll of Church Members and a list of Associate Members shall be kept and revised annually at the AGM.